isaiahsarju/chromeinjector/README.md

 # ChromeInjector
 ## About
+*This tool is desined soley for education purposes and authorized testing of information systems, blah, blah, blah*

 Extensive documentation is done in the module itself.
 For an overview see [API Documentation](#api-documentation).

 ## Install